instadeepai/InstaNovo/README.md

 ## Acknowledgements

-Big thanks to Pathmanaban Ramasamy, Tine Claeys, and Lennart Martens for providing us with additional phosphorylation training data.
+Big thanks to Pathmanaban Ramasamy, Tine Claeys, and Lennart Martens of the [CompOmics](https://www.compomics.com/) research group for providing us with additional phosphorylation training data.